Oh, hi, I'm so glad you found me!

 Whistle & Page has been my dream hustle for the past ten years.
-However, I have worked as a communications specialist in the corporate and non-governmental sectors for almost twenty years.
-I love creating engaging content for individuals and businesses.
-I offer copywriting services, including editing, for impactful digital and printed material.
-I can assist with content for businesses, social media, events like birthday invitations, promotional and professional publications, or custom projects.
+However, before pursuing it full-time, I worked in the finance and communications industry in corporate and for-purpose sectors for almost twenty years.
+I still love creating engaging content for individuals and businesses.
+I concentrate on copywriting services, including editing, for impactful digital and printed material.
+I develop content for business needs, social media, events, promotional and professional publications, and other custom projects.

 In the winter of 2019, just before the world stopped, we embarked on a life-changing and earth-shattering tree change, which seems like a no-brainer now.
 We realised that the rat race of a fast-paced life was no longer sustainable or bearable, and therefore, something had to change.
-With my husband and a toddler in tow, we took the plunge and relocated 300 km from semi-rural New South Wales (NSW) in the Camden district to full-on rural NSW in the Yass Valley region.
-I now try to live my life wholeheartedly, with intent and meaning, making it purposeful, and I am so thankful that Whistle & Page allows for all of that.
-I hope you find the beauty in simplicity while you visit here and get cosy as I invite you to the confessions of a homebody artist.
+With my husband and a toddler in tow, we took the plunge and relocated 300 km from semi-rural New South Wales (NSW) in the Camden district to full-on rural NSW.

 Now for a bit of background: As I mentioned, I live in an old country town on the outskirts of regional NSW, near the nation’s capital — on Ngunnawal and Ngambri Country.
 To me, it’s serenity – she gets me.
 But before I called Australia home, my heart belonged to another, Bangladesh.
 I took my first breath across the sea, about ten thousand kilometres away and almost four decades ago in a concrete jungle.
 This tiny, fertile country in southern Asia is surrounded by the largest river deltas and cradled by magnificent mangroves, which I was utterly oblivious to until I was about six when we visited our hometown in the countryside of Podamdi.
 I hold my most profound connection with my culture in that village.
 I always recall the same memory...